 What Underwear to Pack for College

 Why?
 Because constantly washing your clothes is a hassle in college, and you want to count on always having clean undies in college.
+Unless you want to take several trips to the crowded, miserable, chaotic communal dorm laundry room, be over prepared with this category.
 Here’s my recommendation:

 Everyday College Clothing Basics